 Type species.
 Calantica (Scillaelepas) ifoensis Withers, 1935.

 Remarks.
 Although Withers (1935, p.
 128) assigned this species to the pedunculate calanticid Calantica (Scillaelepas), the subsequent discovery of low, hemiconical rostra and carinae, bearing identical sculpture to the scuta and terga (Fig. 27N, O, S-U) and imbricating plates (Fig. 27L, M, Q, R, V) served to identify its brachylepadid affinity (Gale and Sørensen, 2014).
 The presence of marginal plates, set between the carina and rostrum (Fig. 27I, J) indicated that it is a derived brachylepadid.
 The reconstruction (Fig. 2E) shows that it had a low, compact morphology.

+Figure 27

 Parabrachylepas ifoensis (Withers, 1935)